 Site description: Get whisked back to the days of home cooking with this Tangy Lemon and Pastry Shell treat.

 My thoughts: My favorite from the line but then again I’m a bit of a pushover for these lemon tart type flavours.
-With Lighthouse I’m treated to a nice light lemon curd in a delicate buttery pastry shell.
+With Lighthouse by bluffs I’m treated to a nice light lemon curd in a delicate buttery pastry shell.
 I actually get more pastry from it than I do from a lot of others like it which I really appreciate as so many of them tend to just taste of lemon curd and not much else.
 It’s a nice light buttery crust which goes perfect with this sort of flavour adding some much needed richness while still keeping things nice and light.

 The lemon curd is bright but not sharp or biting in anyway and the whole thing has a nice creaminess to it.
 I’m pretty sure I get a touch of meringue in the mix as well as there is a light sweetness to it that I quite enjoy.
 Though I’ll admit it’s not the most unique flavour out there it’s not one that’s easily done and with Lighthouse I feel Bluffs did a fantastic job of balancing this one out just right.
 Any fans of lemon or lemon tart type flavours will do well to check this one out!!